theexoticman/visualsign-parser/src/visualsign/README.md

 # Visual Sign Protocol Documentation
 This document provides specifications for the Visual Sign Protocol (VSP), a structured format for displaying transaction details to users for approval.
 The VSP is designed to present meaningful, human-readable information about operations requiring signatures.

+## Important Concepts

+### Non-Canonical Format
+**The SignablePayload JSON format is NOT canonical.** It should be treated by signers as an **opaque string field**.
+While we maintain deterministic ordering (currently alphabetical) for debugging consistency and cross-implementation compatibility, this is an implementation detail that may change.
+Signers should not parse or depend on the specific JSON structure or field ordering.

+### Display Requirements for Implementers
+Display elements (wallets, signing interfaces) are responsible for:
+- **Parsing and interpreting** the SignablePayload to determine what to show users
+- **Ensuring all fields are displayed** - Every field in the payload MUST be shown to the user
+- **Minimum display guarantee** - At the very least, the `FallbackText` for each field must be displayed
+- **Making display decisions** - The display element decides how to render fields (layout, styling, grouping)
+- **Respecting user preferences** - Honor accessibility settings and display preferences

 **Notes**
-* We don't use v1 text field types, but they're around for backwards compatibilty for now
+* We don't use v1 text field types, but they're around for backwards compatibility for now
 * AnnotatedFields are a layer on top of SignablePayload field for our wallet to provide more context, it's not in scope of the SignablePayload, it's still in structs but we'll consider removing in future
+* Field ordering is deterministic but not guaranteed to be alphabetical in future versions - see [Deterministic Ordering Documentation](docs/DETERMINISTIC_ORDERING.md)

 ## SignablePayload
 A SignablePayload is the core structure that defines what is displayed to the user during the signing process.
 It contains metadata about the transaction and a collection of fields representing the transaction details.